openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 In other protocols, the reuse of ephemeral keys, particularly when combined with implementation flaws such as the absence of public key validation, has resulted in critical security vulnerabilities.
 Such weaknesses have allowed attackers to recover the so called “ephemeral” private key from a compromised session, thereby enabling them to compromise the security of both past and future sessions between legitimate parties.
 Assuming breach and minimizing the impact of compromise are fundamental zero-trust principles.

-# Privacy Considerations

-# Unified Approach and Recommendations
+## Unified Approach and Recommendations

 For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
 In applications such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
 Thus, EDHOC-PSK authentication method does not include any extra messages.